jonathan-enf/verilogpp/README.md

      s/_out$/_out[ii]/;

-In order for AUTONET and AUTOINTERFACE to know the dimensionality of the associated signals, the "genvar" directive can be added to the INST macro.
-This "genvar" directive looks like this:
+Additionally: the "array_dims" directive can be used to inform verilogpp of the correct size of arrayed signals who are presented to INST macros as slices (for example, in generate-for loops).
+This directive tells an INST macro to map a specific signal's slice to an array of a specific size, like this:

-    genvar ii kNumChips-1:0
+    array_dims ii kNumChips-1:0

-Where "ii" is the name of the genvar used in the generate-for loop, and "kNumChips-1:0" is a range to be used to add one extra dimension to any net with a "[ii]" suffix in it.
+Where "ii" is the name of the array_dims used in the generate-for loop, and "kNumChips-1:0" is a range to be used to add one extra dimension to any net with a "[ii]" suffix in it.
 So, in our example, instead of `foo_out` being type `foo_t [3:0] foo_out`, `foo_out` would instead be declared as `foo_t [kNumChips-1:0][3:0] foo_out`.

 See also: the AUTONET, AUTOINTERFACE, and FORINST macros.